Special Education Needs

 - teacher assessment

-which will enable peer group comparisons to be made.
+- use of assessments, which will enable peer group comparisons to be made.

 In completing assessments to consider the whole child, we acknowledge that gifted children often require additional resourcing to extend and fully develop their potential.
 Children who speak English as a second language may also require additional modified programmes and differentiation of the curriculum.

 We acknowledge that not all children with disabilities necessarily have special educational needs.
 All our teachers take action, however, to ensure that children with disabilities are able to participate as fully as possible in the National Curriculum and statutory assessment arrangements.

 Teachers plan enough time for the satisfactory completion of tasks; plan opportunities where required for the development of skills in practical aspects of the curriculum; identify aspects of programmes of study and attainment targets that may present specific difficulties for children with disabilities.

 d) How do we adapt the curriculum and learning environment?

 The curriculum is scaffolded and differentiated to meet the needs of all our children.
 Differentiation may occur by:

 - Grouping (e.g. small group, 1:1, ability, peer partners)

 - teaching style (taking into account that children may be visual, auditory or kinaesthetic learners)